mtoto/stream-go-shiny/README.md

 docker-compose -f docker-compose.yml up
 ```

-It might take a couple of minutes for all the containers to be stand up.
+It might take a couple of minutes for all the containers to stand up.
 You can check `http://localhost/twitter` for the dashboard, it should look something like this:

 ![](https://media.giphy.com/media/7ELgP0jqdokVZXEpAf/giphy.gif)